wandyezj/package/docs/notes.md

 ### style

-applys consistent formatting in src and test
+applies consistent formatting in src and test

 ### lint